This page is designed to help you ensure your submission fits the scope of the journal.

 - Case studies

-- Other (can include blog posts, creative writing, conference papers, poems etc.)
+- Other (can include academic blog posts, conference papers, reviews etc.)

-- Submissions must be submitted in a Word document, using our template, unless another format has been agreed with the Editor.
+- Submissions must be submitted in a Word document, using either our academic writing template, or our creative writing template.

 - Abstracts should be 200 words maximum.